agdc-research-trial/gdf/docs/installation/MIGRATION-1.8-to-1.9.rst

    continue to work as previously with minimal changes.

-   The behaviour of the new configuration engine (and the reasoning behind the changes) is fully documented in :doc:`passing-configuration`.
+   The behaviour of the new configuration engine (and the reasoning behind the changes) is fully documented in :doc:`database/passing-configuration`.
 The reasoning behind the changes is described in `ODC Enhancement Proposal 10 <https://github.com/opendatacube/datacube-core/wiki/ODC-EP-010---Replace-Configuration-Layer>`_

    a.
 Previously multiple config files could be read and merged to generate the final effective configuration file.
-      From 1.9.0 only a single config file is ever read at a time (see :doc:`passing-configuration#Merging-multiple-config-files`).
+      From 1.9.0 only a single config file is ever read at a time (see :doc:`database/passing-configuration#Merging-multiple-config-files`).

       Managed instances which have previously allowed
       user customisation by the user creating a minimal config file which was loaded merged on top of a default system